 Sweet Designs Vegan Easter Dark Chocolates

-Their vegan chocolate section includes Easter shapes, like a mischievous bunny, bunny ears, peanut butter eggs, chocolate carrots, and nests.
+Their vegan chocolate section includes Easter shapes, like a cute and regal bunnies, bunny ears, peanut butter eggs, chocolate carrots, and more.

 - Website to Order: sweetdesigns.com